luxeengine/luxe-docs/docs/tutorial/display-a-sprite.md

 ## next up

-Im the next step, we'll look at creating an Entity and attaching modifiers using the editor.
+In the next step, we'll look at creating an Entity and attaching modifiers using the editor.